mnlipp/osgi-getting-started/Repositories.md

 		index=${.}/central.mvn
 ```

+The plugin downloads and includes into the repository the artifacts specified
-The plugin uses the file configured with the
+in the file configured with the `index` property[^idx-nc].
+The artifacts are
-`index` property[^idx-nc] which specifies the Maven artifacts to be downloaded
-and to be included in the repository (view) provided by the plugin.
+specified as a list of maven coordinates, one per line.
+If you have the
+Repositories view open in Eclipse (usually when you are in the bndtools
+perspective), you can even drag and drop the URL of a POM file (e.g. found
+by searching Maven Central) into a Maven Bnd Repository and the Maven
+coordinates will be added to the index file.

 [^idx-nc]: Not to be confused with an OBR index file.

-The Maven Bnd Repository plugin uses
-a simple list of Maven coordinates to specify the artifacts to be included in
-the configured repository.
-If you have the Repositories view open in Eclipse
-(usually when you are in the bndtools perspective), you can even drag and drop
-the URL of a POM file (e.g. found by searching Maven Central) into a
-Maven Bnd Repository and the Maven coordinates will be added to the
-index file.

 This sounds like a nice way to get the artifacts that your project depends on,
 until you notice that the plugins don't support transitive dependencies.
 You